 - Thought leadership and credibility

 After learning the basics of event marketing, let’s start with the first benefit, sales.
-Many consider this to be the most important, as sales are the ultimate goal of any event marketing strategy!
+Many consider this to be the most important, as increasing ROI is the ultimate goal of any event marketing strategy!

 Given the purpose of marketing is to sell a product or service, it makes sense that events help do just that!
 Whether your company is B2B or B2C, being there in person gives you the opportunity to establish human relationships.

 This definitely impacts conversions rates (the number of sales), especially since customers can ask you their questions right then and there.
 By ensuring you staff events with knowledgeable employees, you can give yourself the best chance of closing more deals.

 Measuring the sales at your event is an easy way to directly track the ROI of your event marketing efforts.

 Even if a prospect doesn’t immediately convert at an event, there is the opportunity to add them to your database.
 They will become a lead, who you can nurture through the sales process.
 This is especially true for B2B marketers.
 (Learn more about leads in my Ultimate Guide to B2B Marketing!)